havenms/blitzcdn-wp-plugin/README.md

    - Check browser console for JavaScript errors
    - Verify AJAX endpoints are accessible
    - Increase PHP memory limit if processing large files
+   - For background migrations: Check that Action Scheduler is installed and working
+   - Review Action Scheduler logs (if available) or WordPress debug log
+   - Verify system cron is running (if configured) for background migrations

 4. **Local Files Not Deleted**
    - Ensure "Safe Delete" is enabled